volcengine/verl/docs/start/install.rst

 Base Image
 ::::::::::

-The stable base image is ``verlai/verl:base-v1-cu124-cudnn9.8-torch2.6-fa2.7.4-te2.3``.
+The stable base image is ``verlai/verl:base-verl0.4-cu124-cudnn9.8-torch2.6-fa2.7.4-te2.3``.
 The installed package versions can be found from tags, and the Dockerfile can be found in ``docker/v[version]-[packages]/Dockerfile.base``.

-The latest base image is ``verlai/verl:base-v2-cu126-cudnn9.8-torch2.7.1-fa2.8.0-te2.3-fi0.2.6``.
+The base image for preview are ``verlai/verl:base-verl0.5-cu126-cudnn9.8-torch2.7.1-fa2.8.0-fi0.2.6`` and ``verlai/verl:base-verl0.5-preview-cu128-cudnn9.8-torch2.7.1-fa2.8.0-fi0.2.6`` with different CUDA versions.

 The update of base image is not frequent, and the app image can be built on top of it without reinstalling base packages.